kenNg1/calorie-tracking-app/README.md

 Copy the URL

-Open terminal and key in the command git clone {paste URL here}
+Open terminal and key in the command 'git clone {paste URL here}'

 npm install